VCCE/VCC/acia/ReadMe.txt

 0xFF69 is the status byte.
 The CPU reads this port to determine the status of the sc6551.
-Bits 0, 1, and 2 of the status byte are unused error indicators.
+Bits 0, 1, and 2 of the status byte are error indicators.
 Bit 3 indicates that a data byte is ready to read.
 Bit 4 indicates that the sc6551 is ready to transmit a byte.
 Bits 5 and 6 are modem and data set ready bits, and Bit 7 indicates the sc6551 has asserted and IRQ.
 Acia.dll does not set the error bits and bits 5 and 6 are always clear to indicate mode and data ready states.